austin cullen / domonkos varga

 Describe the collaborative process with a total stranger.

-Working with Domonkos was an incredible experience.
+Austin: Working with Domonkos was an incredible experience.
 While the different time zones did make having smooth dialogue difficult at times, being able to collaborate and bounce ideas off of Domonkos was both fascinating and incredibly generative.
 Working with somebody with a different cultural, photographic, and artistic background meant that we approached similar subject matters completely differently.
 Because of this, his images really challenged me to reevaluate my image making process.

 Domonkos: The process was a journey out of my comfort zone, as I rarely did such collaborations.
 However, I think I found a common voice with Austin immediately as our conversation kicked off by talking about our similar views on the semiotics of photography.
 I believe we have a lot in common, especially how we perceive the world through art.
 Seeing this amazed me, especially as we are a thousand miles away from each other, probably in different environments.
 It felt organic when analyzing and reacting to each other's instinctive photography language.
 I feel the emotions around our work clicked so much that it's also visible in the piece.
 Eventually, I thought we were immersed in this project from our everyday duties, perfectly reflecting our initial concept.